D365 Solution Architect

 Brighton

-We are looking to recruit an experience D365 Solution Architect, ideally with an in-depth understanding of D365 CRM / Case Management.
-In this role you will lead on the integration of D365 and specifically the CRM / Case Management with the core business applications and wider Power Platform applications.
+We are looking to recruit an experience Dynamics CRM Solution Architect, ideally with an in-depth understanding of D365 suite.
+In this role you will lead on the integration of Dynamics CRM / Case Management with the core business applications and wider Power Platform applications.

 This in an opportunity to join an organisation with an excellent reputation as an employer during a period of transformation that is focussed on delivering excellent service.
 The opportunities for further career development are excellent.